pallets/quart/docs/tutorials/deployment.rst

 :meth:`~quart.app.Quart.run`) in production.
 Instead it is recommended that Quart be run using `Hypercorn
 <https://github.com/pgjones/hypercorn>`_ or an alternative ASGI
 server.
-This is becuase the :meth:`~quart.app.Quart.run` enables features that help development yet slow production performance.
+This is because the :meth:`~quart.app.Quart.run` enables features that help development yet slow production performance.
 Hypercorn is installed with Quart and will be used to serve requests in development mode by default (e.g. with